rawiriblundell/wiki.bash-hackers.org/howto/getopts_tutorial.md

 ====== Small getopts tutorial ======

-{{keywords&gt;bash shell scripting arguments positional parameters options getopt getopts}}
+{{keywords>bash shell scripting arguments positional parameters options getopt getopts}}

 ===== Description =====
-**Note that** ''getopts'' is neither able to parse GNU-style long options (''&lt;nowiki&gt;--&lt;/nowiki&gt;myoption'') nor XF86-style long options (''-myoption'').
+**Note that** ''getopts'' is neither able to parse GNU-style long options (''<nowiki>--</nowiki>myoption'') nor XF86-style long options (''-myoption'').
 So, when you want to parse command line arguments in a professional ;-) way, ''getopts'' may or may not work for you.
 Unlike its older brother ''getopt'' (note the missing //s//!), it's a shell builtin command.
 The advantages are:
   * No need to pass the positional parameters through to an external program.
   * Being a builtin, ''getopts'' can set shell variables to use for parsing (impossible for an //external// process!)
   * There's no need to argue with several ''getopt'' implementations which had buggy concepts in the past (whitespace, ...)